SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### How do styles work?

+status: integrated some material from renaud.
+Now should do another pass.

 Styles in Spec work like CSS.
 They are style sheets in which the properties for presenting a presenter are defined.
 Properties such as colors, width, height, font, and others.
 As a general principle it is better to use styles instead of fixed constraints, because your application will be more responsive.